 SMC® assays can be read multiple times on SMCxPRO® instruments.
-Pulse centrifuge Aurora plates between reads to recover, evaporate, and minimize photobleaching.
+Pulse centrifuge read plates between reads to recover, evaporate, and minimize photobleaching.

 How do I store eluted products?

-Eluted products from most SMC® assays can be stored with the seal facing upward overnight at 4 °C or frozen at -80 °C for later reading.
+Eluted products from most SMC® assays can be stored with the seal facing upward overnight at 4 °C for later reading.
 Handle loaded plates gently, ensuring a complete seal on every well and pulse centrifuging plates containing eluted product before storage to maintain the integrity of the results.
 Additional protection can be ensured by bubble wrapping and/or zip-locking plates prior to storage.

-When returning a loaded read plate from storage at 4 °C, be sure to leave it at room temperature for 30 minutes to 1 hour on the benchtop before reading to avoid a rapid increase in temperature within Aurora plate wells.
+When returning a loaded read plate from storage at 4 °C, be sure to leave it at room temperature for 30 minutes to 1 hour on the benchtop before reading to avoid a rapid increase in temperature within the read plate wells.

 For Research Use Only.
 Not For Use In Diagnostic Procedures.